NSS-Day-Cohort-65/PawsPurrfect1/README.md

 # Pawsitively Purrfect
-1. Display some kind of menu of options.
+1. Display some kind of menu of options. x
 1. View the cat memes
 1. Post a cat meme
 1. Update the cat meme
     - update cat meme text